whage/thesis/thesis.md

 };
 ```

-The above is an example of a a sum type implementation in C by Chad Austin[@chad-sum-types].
+The above is an example of a sum type implementation in C by Chad Austin[@chad-sum-types].
 The `EventType` enum serves as the tags
 of the sum type and the union of the `ClickEvent` and `PaintEvent` serve as the payload.
 A very important weakness of this C code
 is that nothing prevents the programmer from accessing the `.paint` field on a `CLICK` event or conversely
 the `.click` field on a `PAINT` event and both would lead to subtle bugs that the compiler couldn't warn us about.
 This is an unsafe implementation of sum types.

-Here is the definiton of the same sum type in Elm (an language of the ML family):
+Here is the definition of the same sum type in Elm (an language of the ML family):

 ```haskell
 type Event